Six of the Coolest Winter Activities to Experience in Moreton Bay

 While it can get a little crisp here, it’s not enough to prevent you from getting out and exploring - so it's an ideal time to plan a getaway!

-Instead of bunkering down and hibernating, here are six incredible outdoor experiences to enjoy in the Moreton Bay Region over the next few months.
+Instead of bunkering down and hibernating, here are six incredible outdoor experiences to enjoy in the Moreton Bay region over the next few months.

 #1

-Walk a Llama
+Walk a Llama on the Beach

 #2